ricklord/osgi-empty/README.md

-sbt-empty
+osgi-empty

 =========

-Starter files for a Scala SBT project
+Starter files for a Scala OSGi Karaf projects